forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 https://principia-scientific.com/covid-19-vaccine-mandates-are-now-pointless/
 or https://childrenshealthdefense.org/wp-content/uploads/Pierpont-Why-mandated-vaccines-are-pointless-final-1.pdf

-Pointed article on vaccine mandates.
-The articles has some errata however: The study of [Pouwels et al](#summary-pouwels) is analysed and N Pierpont argues that the vaccine lost efficacy in preventing infection.
-Which is not true (and the efficacies by Pouwels et al are correct) since the study population has a high vaccine coverage and only adults over 18 are considered and the vaccine status is  considered per visit, which has its own challenges/caveats though (see [Summary Pouwels](#summary-pouwels) and Table S2 in Pouwels for visit counts by immune status).
+Errata in the article: The study of [Pouwels et al](#summary-pouwels) is analysed and it is argued that the vaccine completely lost efficacy in preventing infection.
+Which is not true (and the calculations by Pouwels et al are correct) since 1) the study population has a high vaccine coverage and only adults over 18 are considered and 2) the vaccine status is  considered per visit.
+The latter has its own challenges/caveats though (see [Summary Pouwels](#summary-pouwels) and Table S2 in Pouwels for visit counts by immune status).

 #### Summary Regev-Yochay